Amazon may be responsible for allowing Louboutin knock-off ads, EU court says | Law-Order

 Louboutin brought cases against Amazon in a Belgian and a Luxembourg court in 2019, saying the retailer regularly displayed advertisements for red-soled shoes put on the market without Louboutin's consent.
 Louboutin's signature red sole is registered as a trademark within the EU.
 Both courts had sought the guidance of the Luxembourg-based Court of Justice of the European Union (CJEU).

 In its ruling on Thursday, the EU court said Amazon, as an online sales platform, may be considered responsible for the intellectual property breaches involved in the advertisements of counterfeit products that feature Louboutin's trademarked red sole.
-That is because the presentation of the advertisements may give users of its website the impression that Amazon - rather than a third-party seller - is responsible for the advertisements and benefiting from them, the court said.
+The court said the presentation of the advertisements may give users of its website the impression that Amazon - rather than a third-party seller - is responsible for the advertisements and benefiting from them.
+"We will study the Court’s decision.
+Amazon makes it clear to customers who they are buying from when they are shopping in our stores by displaying seller information," an Amazon spokesperson said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)